 - Xiaomi Super Wallpapers: Which smartphones are compatible?

-Start by downloading the Super Wallpaper APK from one of the recognized platforms (APKMirror, APKPure, or other) and which you more or less trust.
-Choose the latest version to be sure to have all the Super Wallpaper available.
+Start by downloading the Super Wallpaper APK from one of the recognized platforms (APKMirror, APKPure, or other) that you trust.
+Choose the latest version to be sure to have all of the available Super Wallpapers.

 There are currently several versions but the most complete and secure are those of an indie developer called linuxct.
 He offers two of them, Super Earth and Super Mars, but each one contains several wallpapers.
 So it will always be the same image that is displayed on your lock screen, either the Earth or Mars.